A Quieting Yin Yoga Practice for the Winter Solstice and Longer, Darker, More Challenging Days

-Start in a comfortable easy seat, inviting in several soothing breaths.
+Start in a comfortable, cross-legged Easy Seat.
+Take several long and relaxed breaths.
 Close your eyes and allow yourself to settle into the present moment.
 Once you have arrived and feel centered, let’s begin.

 See also Why Try Yin Yoga?

-From a seated position, extend your legs out in front.
-Begin to walk your hands forward until you reach your first sign of tension or edge.
-Round your spine forward and relax your legs.
-You may choose to bow your head forward to invite a deep stretch through the upper back, shoulders, and neck.
+From sitting cross-legged, extend your legs straight in front of you with your feet together or hip-distance apart.
+If you experience tightness along the backs of your legs or your lower-back, you can keep your knees bent, slide a rolled blanket beneath your knees, or sit on the edge of a folded blanket.
+Start to lean forward, hinging at your hips to tilt your pelvis forward.
+Walk your hands forward until you reach your first sign of tension.
+You can stay here or allow your back to round and bow your head forward to invite a deep stretch through the upper back, shoulders, and neck.
 Breathe into the back of your body, with a special focus on the low back and legs.
+Relax your legs and find stillness.
+Breathe here for about 3 minutes.

-Stay 30–40 breaths.
-To come out, walk your hands in and press up to an upright seat.
+To come out of the pose, walk your hands in and press up to an upright seat.

-Lie back on your mat with a block or bolster nearby.
-Walk your feet in with knees bent, pointing up to the sky.
-Press into your feet to lift your hips, sliding the block or bolster under your hips (more specifically your sacrum).
-Allow your weight to release into the prop and find a comfortable place to rest your arms with the chest open.
-You can choose to extend your legs out so your heels move toward the edges of your mat.
-If that feels too deep, come back to bent knees or extending one leg at a time.
+Lie on your back with a block, bolster, or a couple firm pillows within reach.
+Bend your knees and walk your feet toward you.
+Press into your feet to lift your hips and slide the block or other support under your sacrum, which is the lowest part of your spine.
+Allow your weight to release into the prop.
+Make any adjustments so you find a comfortable position.
+Rest your arms alongside your body, palms up or down.
+Stay here or straighten your legs so your heels move toward the far corners of the mat.
+If that feels too deep, come back to bent knees or try extending one leg at a time.
+Breathe here for about 3 minutes.

-To release the shape, draw your hands by your side and walk the feet back in.
-Very carefully, press into your feet to lift your hips and remove the block before you set your hips back down onto your mat.
+To come out of the pose, draw your hands by your side and walk your feet back in if your legs were straight.
+Press into your feet to lift your hips, slide the prop to the side, and slowly set your hips back down on your mat.
 Take a moment to check in and ask what would feel good for your body right now and do that.
-Sometimes, drawing the knees into the chest feels instinctive but other times, extending the legs to Savasana seems more fitting.
-Please listen to your body.
+Sometimes, drawing your knees into the chest feels instinctive but other times extending your legs in Savasana seems more fitting.
+Listen to your body.

-On your back, gently draw your knees into your chest, holding on to your chins or the back of your thighs.
-Do what feels good in your body, perhaps slowly rocking from side to side.
-Alternatively, you may move in to Happy Baby by drawing the soles of your feet up and allowing the knees to fall wide.
-Stay as long as you need before moving to Savasana.
+From lying on your back, draw your knees into your chest and hold onto your shins or the backs of your thighs.
+Do what feels good in your body, perhaps slowly rocking from side to side or making small circles with your lower back.
+Come back to stillness and stay here or move into Happy Baby by bringing your ankles over your knees and allowing your knees to fall wide.
+Bring your hands to the outer edges of your feet or on your calves.
+Stay here for 1-2 minutes or as long as you need.